OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-areas.md

 > [!NOTE]
 > There is always at least one range in the `areas` collection for any `Range` object, but when there is only one, the parent range behaves like an ordinary `Range` object, so you can read as well as write its properties.
 The `areas` collection has no purpose for this kind of `Range` object.

 The `areas` property is read only.
 The only way to get a range with multiple child ranges in its `areas` collection is to call an API that returns such a range.
 The primary API that does this is the [Worksheet.getRange](https://dev.office.com/reference/add-ins/excel/worksheet#getrangeaddress-string) method, which can now take more than one range address as its parameter.
-Your code passes the addresses as a comma-delimited string.
+You can refer to multiple ranges with the **Range** property by inserting commas between two or more references.
+In otherwords, pass the ranges as a comma delimited string.

 The following is an example of setting a property on multiple ranges.
 Note the following about this code: